 Intensive field mapping of a selected area from a centrally located field camp.
 Determination of the stratigraphy, fossil content, structure, and geologic history.
 The area chosen will probably lie in the California Coast Ranges in even-numbered years and in the Great Basin in oddnumbered years.
-As an occasional alternative in odd-numbered years an expedition will be conducted to localities important in California geology.
+As an occasional alternative an expedition will be conducted to localities important in California geology.
 The interpretations of classical localities afforded in the literature will be studied in the field.
 The course begins immediately after Commencement (about June 12th).
 Required at the end of both the Junior and the Senior year for the Bachelor's degree in the Geology and Paleontology course.
-Tuition, \$15.